-In this matter, the Appellants have not offered any genuine issues of material fact in dispute.
-The Appellants' Response and Supplemental Response are replete with accusations, denunciations, and theories of some kind of conspiratorial plot by the Local Board to eliminate schools in order to further a nefarious agenda.
-The Appellants have combed various documents, including hand-picked portions of notes and emails of members of the Local Board to try and construct a scenario where they allege that the "true intentions" of the Local Board were to "support a hidden public agenda for the schools' properties."
-While the Appellants' allegations may be provocative, they offer no creditable or substantive evidence to assert a genuine dispute of the material facts upon which the Local Board's Motion is based, the facts that support the Local Board's reasonable and legal actions in adopting the Final Plan.
+In this matter, the Appellants have not offered any genuine issues of material fact in dispute to demonstrate that the Local Board acted unreasonably.
+The Appellants' Response disputes some of the conclusions reached by the Local Board and questions the choices made by the Local Board.
+However, the arguments offered by the Appellants reflect a difference of opinion, but offer no creditable or substantive evidence to assert a genuine dispute of the material facts upon which the Local Board's Motion is based, facts that support the Local Board's reasonable and legal actions in adopting the Final Plan.